superbeppe98/oracle-cloud-infrastructure-foundations/4_Identity_and_Access_Management.md

 - OCI Admin: Set of users
     - OCI-admin-group with OCI Admin with they own policies on a compartment

+## Hands-On Activity: IAM
+A pdf with an exercise to practicing IAM

 [Go to Next Module](./5_Networking.md)